tbmasood/VALET/README.md

 TODO

 # Use as a python package
 After installation, the whole package can be imported in your python scripts using the command `import electrans`.
 However, in most cases only `from electrans import transition_analysis_utils as tau` would be enough as this conatins all the utility fuctions required for charge computation and creating transition diagrams .
-See [`test_electrans.py`](blob/main/test_electrans.py) for an example use case.
+See [`test_electrans.py`](test_electrans.py) for an example use case.

 # Using through Jupyter notebook
 The package can also be imported in a Jupyter lab and notebook.
-See [`plot_transition_diagram.ipynb`](blob/main/plot_transition_diagram.ipynb) for an example use case.
+See [`plot_transition_diagram.ipynb`](plot_transition_diagram.ipynb) for an example use case.

 # Command line execution
 After installation, the library can also be executed from command line as follows:

 `
 electrans [-h] [-p] [-q] [-d] [-a] [-s] [-av] [-sv] [-t THREADS] input_dir `

-### positional arguments:
+### Positional arguments:
 |Argument | Description|
 |---|---|
 | input_dir | The directory containing the input cube files for transitions.
 The directory should a 'metadata.csv' file which contains 3 columns.
 The first specifies the name of the transition.
 The second and third columns specify hole and particle cube files respectively.|